 - Horse-riding and cyclists prohibited on hiking trails.

 - Cell phones might not have service in some areas.

 - Watch for high water in low areas.

 - No collecting of plants, wildlife, or other features without a permit.

 - Contact the Park Police at 615-880-3429 or 911 for an emergency.

 Parks and trails are open daily from dawn to dusk.

 The NashVitality app is a mobile guide to a healthy, active, and green lifestyle in Nashville.
 Inside this app there are interactive maps for all types of activities including walking, hiking, biking, water access, and much more.
-Plus, learn about how to be greener with tools such as where to recycle or what incentives are available to be more energy efficient.
-Every section of the app has the "Explore Near Me" option which when clicked will display all category results in your immediate vicinity.
+In addition, learn about how to be greener with tools such as where to recycle or what incentives are available to be more energy efficient.
+Every section of the app has the "Explore Near Me" option which when clicked displays all category results in your immediate vicinity.